How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 To recap, you can:

-- Charge a flat rate to cover at least some of your shipping costs on most orders.
+• Charge a flat rate to cover at least some of your shipping costs on most orders.

-- Charge on a case-by-case basis, aiming to pass the shipping cost along to the customer.
+• Charge on a case-by-case basis, aiming to pass the shipping cost along to the customer.

 Be sure to do scenario planning to calculate these nuances based on which pricing strategy you decide.
 It’s worth noting that:

-- Many brands test shipping cost pricing, and try running campaigns to their email database, like “Free shipping when you spend £60” when they typically see people spend £40 per order, for example.
+• Many brands test shipping cost pricing, and try running campaigns to their email database, like “Free shipping when you spend $60” when they typically see people spend $40 per order, for example.

-- This helps shed light on the effect a free shipping promotion has on your order volume (e.g., did you get double the orders than usual?).
+• This helps shed light on the effect a free shipping promotion has on your order volume (e.g., did you get double the orders than usual?).

-- This is an easy way to start small without having to commit to site-wide free shipping always.
+• This is an easy way to start small without having to commit to site-wide free shipping always.

 Select a carrier & speed

-Of course, some carriers will charge different shipping costs from others, and the faster the service level (e.g., when paying for expedited shipping such as an overnight service), the more expensive it will be.
+Of course, some couriers will charge different shipping costs from others, and the faster the service level (e.g., when paying for expedited shipping such as an overnight service), the more expensive it will be.

 Shipping costs will ultimately come down to the locations you’re shipping from and to, and how fast the order needs to get there.
-To keep shipping costs low for you and your customers, it’s a best practice to use ‘standard’ shipping as the default for the majority of orders.
-With premium and quicker options available as upgrades.
+To keep shipping costs low for you and your customers, it’s a best practice to use ground shipping and ship from optimal locations that are closer to the majority of customers.

-Many brands achieve this by outsourcing fulfilment to a 3PL like ShipBob with multiple locations across the world, and splitting their inventory across the locations that make the most sense for their customer base (which can surprisingly save brands money in many cases — see a 25% reduction in shipping costs and a 13% cost-savings to a company’s bottom line).
+Many brands achieve this by outsourcing fulfilment to a 3PL like ShipBob with multiple locations and splitting their inventory across the locations that make the most sense for their customer base (which can surprisingly save brands money in many cases — see a 25% reduction in shipping costs and a 13% cost-savings to a company’s bottom line).

 Calculate costs for selected carrier & speed